ComidaFood/comida/README.md

 - STEPINDEX (e.g. step #1 or step #4)
 - TEXT (the step actually written out)

-A recipe can also be tied to the ID of the user who created it
+A recipe can also be tied to the ID of the user who created it, which could be its own table.